Jollywatt/typst-fletcher/src/main.typ

 /// - shape (string, auto): Shape of the node, one of `"rect"` or `"circle"`.
 If
 /// `auto`, shape is automatically chosen depending on the aspect ratio of the
 /// node's label.
-/// - stroke (stroke): Stroke of the node.
+/// - stroke (stroke): Stroke style to outline the node.
 Defaults to the `node-stroke` option
 ///  of `diagram()`.
 /// - fill (paint): Fill of the node.
 Defaults to the `node-fill` option of
 ///  `diagram()`.